gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/jbosstools1.png)

-Once you click on the link to create a new OpenShift Enterprise application, you will be presented with a dialog to authenticate to the OpenShift Enterprise.
+Once you click on the link to create a new OpenShift Enterprise application, you will be presented with a dialog to authenticate to OpenShift Enterprise.
 Now is also a good time to validate the *Server* setting is correctly set to *broker.example.com*.
 If your server does not reflect this, you have not configured your *eclipse.ini* file correctly.
-If you are unable to configure your *eclipse.ini* file as specified in this lab, inform the instructor so that he/she may help out.
+If you are unable to configure your *eclipse.ini* file as specified in this lab, inform the instructor so that he/she may help you.

 ![](http://training.runcloudrun.com/images/jbosstools2.png)

 After clicking *next*, the JBoss Tools plugin will authenticate you to the broker host and present another dialog box to you.
 On this dialog box, you have the option of creating a new application, or to use an existing one.
-Since we already have a JBoss EAP application, the *todo* application, deployed, lets select to *Use existing application* and click the *Browse* button.
-After clicking the *Browse* button, a REST API call be made to the broker host to retrieve the current applications that you already have deployed.
+Since we already have a JBoss EAP application deployed, let’s select to *Use existing application* and click the *Browse* button.
+After clicking the *Browse* button, a REST API call be made to the broker host to retrieve the existing applications that you already have deployed.

 ![](http://training.runcloudrun.com/images/jbosstools3.png)

 Highlight the *todo* application and click on the *Details...* button.
-This will display all of the necessary information about the application, including any gears that may be embedded.
+This will display all of the necessary information about the application, including any cartridges that may be embedded.

 ![](http://training.runcloudrun.com/images/jbosstools4.png)